Yuewei-Wang/BCB330Y1-Microexons/README.md

 -------------------------------------------------------
 1. FileReader package in src is the collection of input files for Java part and Out package contains the output result files.
+2. input package is the collection of input files for python part and output package contains the output result files.
-2. ShiftSeq.py is not official used in the current phase of the project.
+3. ShiftSeq.py is not official used in the current phase of the project.
 It is a fundamental version code for shifting nucleotide from 5' to 3' direction.
     It could be updated in future analysis.